csr13/aux_nuit/services/README.md

 * Dfirtrack is an incident response tracker.

 ### TO DO:
-- [ ] Modify the main setup.sh to add the options to pick services as well.
+- [x] Modify the main manager.sh to add the options to pick services.
+- [ ] Modify the main manager.sh to build services after picking the service to build.